PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Opening a terminal
 ------------------

-The commands described in the following sections are intended to be run in a :wikipedia:`Unix <Unix shell>` terminal.
-If you are new to Unix, check out this `Unix tutorial`_ and these `frequently used Unix commands`_.
+The commands in this page are intended to be run in a :wikipedia:`Unix
+<Unix shell>` terminal.
+If you are new to Unix, check out this `Unix
+tutorial`_ and these `frequently used Unix commands`_.

-These tabs describe how to use a terminal on different operating systems.
+These tabs describe how to open and use a terminal on different operating systems.

 .. tabs::